Coolboyrajat/My-Telegram-Bot/README.md

 - `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
 Require database and superGroup.
 Default is `False`. `Bool`
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account). `str`
 - `YT_DLP_QUALITY`: Default yt-dlp quality.
 Check all possible formats [HERE](https://github.com/yt-dlp/yt-dlp#filtering-formats). `str`

-### GDrirve Tools

-- `GDRIVE_ID`: This is the Folder/TeamDrive ID of the Google Drive OR `root` to which you want to upload all the mirrors using google-api-python-client. `Str`
-- `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive using google-api-python-client.
-Default is `False`. `Bool`
-- `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not, with google-api-python-client.
-For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
-Default is `False`. `Bool`
 - `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index. `Str`
 - `STOP_DUPLICATE`: Bot will check file/folder name in Drive incase uploading to `GDRIVE_ID`.
 If it's present in Drive then downloading or cloning will be stopped. (**NOTE**: Item will be checked using name and not hash, so this feature is not perfect yet).
 Default is `False`. `Bool`